Peleg Emory Aldrich: Barre Patriot

 For three of the years he was in Barre, Aldrich edited the Barre Patriot, which was a pro-Whig party newspaper.

 District Attorney

 In 1854 Governor Clifford appointed Aldrich as District Attorney for the Middle District, Aldrich moved to Worcester after he was appointed District Attorney.
 Aldrich served as the District Attorney until 1865.
+He served from 1853 to 1855 and again from 1857 to 1865.

 Political career

 Aldrich was a member of the Whig Party until that party dissolved, at which point he joined the newly formed Republican Party.

 Massachusetts Constitutional Convention of 1853

 Aldrich was a member of the Massachusetts Constitutional Convention of 1853.

 Mayor of Worcester

-Aldrich served as the mayor of Worcester, Massachusetts in 1862.
+Aldrich served as the mayor of Worcester, Massachusetts, in 1862.
 It was as the mayor of Worcester that Aldrich was present at the battle of Antietam because he had gone to the front to visit soldiers from the city.
 In 1865 he was elected a member of the American Antiquarian Society, which is located in Worcester.